Terms of Service

 Fees: fees specified on the Website and in the purchase invoice.

-Force Majeure Event: means an event beyond a Party's reasonable control (but in each case only to the extent actually beyond the control of the Party seeking to rely on that event as a Force Majeure Event), including: (i) extreme abnormal weather conditions; (ii) nuclear, chemical or biological contamination; (iii) war, civil commotion or terrorist attack; (iv) interruption or failure of a utility service including electric power, gas or water; (v) acts of God, floods or earthquakes; (vi) epidemic or pandemic; or (vii) the imposition of a sanction, embargo or breaking off of diplomatic relations, but excluding in each case strikes or other forms of industrial action by the employees, agents or subcontractors of that Party, or any change in applicable law or relevant regulation.
+Force Majeure Event: means an event beyond a Party's reasonable control (but in each case only to the extent actually beyond the control of the Party seeking to rely on that event as a Force Majeure Event), including: (i) extreme abnormal weather conditions; (ii) nuclear, chemical or biological contamination; (iii) war, civil commotion or terrorist attack; (iv) interruption or failure of a utility service including electric power, gas or water; (v) acts of God, floods or earthquakes; (vi) pandemic (excluding COVID-19); or (vii) the imposition of a sanction, embargo or breaking off of diplomatic relations, but excluding in each case strikes or other forms of industrial action by the employees, agents or subcontractors of that Party, or any change in applicable law or relevant regulation.

 Initial Period: the period commencing on the Effective Date that is specified in the purchase invoice.